History & positioning

 This identity particularly suits couples, solo travellers and guests who value genuine service without excessive theatricality.
 Families can also feel at ease, especially if they are looking for a comfortable, well-located base rather than a self-contained leisure complex.
 In that sense, The David Kempinski Tel Aviv reflects the spirit of its destination rather well: cosmopolitan, light-filled, sea-facing, and committed to a form of sophistication that favours precision over ostentation.

-The property and its seafront setting
+The establishment and its seaside address

-Rooms and suites
+Rooms and Suites

 Dining and the rhythm of the day